codeReie/gitpod/Android-Kernel-Guide.md

     - Eva GCC
     - GNU's own GCC
   - Uber Toolchain

-... there might be more but these are all that I know of currently :P
+There might be more but these are all that I know of currently :P

 For now I'll explain with Proton Clang which is @kdrag0n's own flavour of Clang:
 [Github Homepage](https://github.com/kdrag0n/proton-clang)